AyS-0908/GNews-Summarizer/README.md

 The security settings page shows the current encryption status and information about your configuration.

+## Performance Optimization

+The app uses several strategies to optimize performance:

+### Smart Caching
+- Summaries are cached locally using the Cache API
+- Reduces API usage and costs by avoiding duplicate requests
+- Dramatically improves load times for previously visited articles
+- Cache is automatically managed with version control
+- 24-hour expiration to ensure fresh content when needed

+### Resource Optimization
+- Static assets are cached for offline use
+- Service worker provides offline capabilities
+- Minimal network requests through cache-first strategy
+- Efficient error handling with exponential backoff retry

 ## Troubleshooting

 Common issues and solutions: